Re-Envisioning Your Virtual Event Technical Program

 Employ the Strength of Your Team

 Your session chairs are your greatest asset in the development of your virtual event.
-MCE trains and educates session and track chairs, so use them to organize technical content, manage authors, and ensure quality work is put forth for your online audience.
+CEE trains and educates session and track chairs, so use them to organize technical content, manage authors, and ensure quality work is put forth for your online audience.